didsomeonecloneme/didsomeonecloneme.github.io/pages/microsoft-ads.md

 </div>

 ### What is this?
-DSCM allows you to get notified whenever a (AITM)-phishing attack is performed against your Microsoft 365 tenant.
+DSCM is a free to use service that allows you to get notified whenever a (AITM)-phishing attack is performed against your Microsoft 365 tenant.
 A detection indicates that one of the users within your tenant attempted to login into the phishing website.
-This may indicate that access was obtained to his/her account, even bypassing protections such as MFA.
+This may indicate that access was obtained to the victims account, even bypassing advanced protections such as Multi-Factor Authentication (MFA).
 After a detection, you can take appropriate actions to protect your organization and employees.
-Such as resetting passwords, revoking user sessions, performing investigation, etc.
+For example resetting passwords, revoking user sessions and performing investigation.

 <script>
     document.addEventListener("keydown", function (event) {